hanfried/hanfried-bookmarks/README.md

     -   <https://www.digitalocean.com/community/tools/nginx>  - The easiest way to configure a performant, secure, and stable NGINX server.
         A web page to generate the nginx.conf as starting point following best practices (and still configurable)
     -   <https://medium.freecodecamp.org/discovering-the-hidden-mine-of-credentials-and-sensitive-information-8e5ccfef2724>
-    -   <https://medium.freecodecamp.org/hash-table-attack-8e4371fc5261>  - The moment when you realize every server in the world is vulnerable
     -   <https://www.youtube.com/watch?v=k8FIDGmmYvs>  - How to break PDFs

 2. Anti-Patterns